 - Thoracic radiography.

-Signs in the blood, internal bleeding, and any unusual mass.
-If your vet sees a tumor, then he/she will probably do a fluid and tissue biopsy to analyze it for cancer cells.
+Your vet will look for signs in the blood, internal bleeding, and unusual mass.
+If your vet sees a tumor, they will probably do a fluid and tissue biopsy to analyze it for cancer cells.
 This is not done through the skin but via an ultrasound guiding it through a body cavity.

 Treatment & Prognosis

-Treatment and prognosis will depend entirely how far its spread.
+Treatment and prognosis will depend entirely on how far it spreads.

 Treatment options may include: